mhgbrown/cached_resource/README.md

 # CachedResource ![Tests](https://github.com/mhgbrown/cached_resource/actions/workflows/ruby.yml/badge.svg)

-CachedResource is a Ruby gem whose goal is to increase the performance of interacting with web services via ActiveResource by caching responses based on request parameters.
-It can help reduce the lag created by making repeated requests across a network.
+CachedResource is a Ruby gem designed to enhance the performance of web service interactions through ActiveResource by caching responses based on request parameters.
+By reducing the need for repeated network requests, it minimizes latency and optimizes the efficiency of your application's data retrieval processes.

 ## Installation